How Much Does Hard Drive Data Recovery Cost?

 What Determines Data Recovery Cost?

-Four factors determine the final price: the type of failure, donor parts needed, drive capacity, and the company's overhead structure.
+Four factors determine the final price: the type of failure, donor parts required, drive capacity, and the lab's overhead structure.
+Logical issues cost $100 to From $250.
+Firmware repairs cost $600–$900.
+Mechanical head swaps requiring exact-match donor drives cost $1,200–$1,500.
+Labs with marketing overhead charge 2 to 3x more for identical work.

 - Type of Failure